Chinese: 杞菊地黄丸

 Tongue shape: Cracked

 Qi Ju Di Huang Wan is sometimes prescribed by TCM practitioners to treat Kidney Yin Deficiency.
-This pattern leads to symptoms such as tinnitus, vertigo, dizziness and night sweats.
-Patients with Kidney Yin Deficiency typically exhibit rapid (Shu), empty (Xu) or floating (Fu) pulses as well as a red tongue with complete absence of coating.
+This pattern leads to symptoms such as sweating, back pain, diminished hearing and dry mouth and throat at night.
+Patients with Kidney Yin Deficiency typically exhibit rapid (Shu), empty (Xu) or floating (Fu) pulses as well as Red tongue without coating, cracked in severe cases.

 The Liver is a so-called "Zang" Organ.
 Learn more about the Liver in Chinese Medicine